-For example, when using the term extrinsic emotion regulation (or whichever term is collectively agreed upon), it should be strictly used to denote the concept of regulating others' emotions, and not for any other purpose (Leising et al., 2022).
-Similarly, no other term/s should be used to describe the regulation of others' emotions except that which is consensually agreed upon.
-The importance of unified, clear terminology in the 'harder' sciences has been discussed from physics to pharmacogenomics.
-For example, in genetics research precise and formalised language is critical for the effectiveness and efficiency of communication.
-Accurately using terms such as 'gene', 'allele', and 'locus' is crucial to avoid confusion and misrepresentation of research results not only among researchers, but importantly, by the public (Richards et al., 2015).
-Various expert groups (i.e., the Clinical Pharmacogenomics Implementation Consortium [CPIC]), provided recommendations for formalising the language used in pharmacogenomics research to ensure consistency in testing and reporting (Caudle et al., 2017).
+For example, when using the term extrinsic emotion regulation (or whichever term is collectively agreed upon), it should be strictly used to denote the concept of regulating others' emotions and not for any other purpose (Leising et al., 2022).
+Similarly, no other term(s), should be used to describe the regulation of others' emotions except that which is consensually agreed upon.
+The importance of unified, clear terminology in the "harder" sciences has been discussed from physics to pharmacogenomics.
+For example, in genetics research, precise and formalized language is critical for the effectiveness and efficiency of communication.
+Accurately using terms such as "gene," "allele," and "locus" is crucial to avoid confusion and misrepresentation of research results not only among researchers but, importantly, by the public (Richards et al., 2015).
+Various expert groups (i.e., the Clinical Pharmacogenetics Implementation Consortium), provided recommendations for formalizing the language used in pharmacogenomics research to ensure consistency in testing and reporting (Caudle et al., 2017).
 Such an approach would benefit the extrinsic emotion regulation research community.

-Although the main focus of this paper has been situated around how to refer to the regulation of others' emotions (see above for multiple different terms), it is crucial to consider other terms used frequently in this research.
-These are terms such as (a) motivation, (b) goals, (c) processes, (d) tactics, (e) strategies, (f) actions, (g) target, (h) regulator, (i) self, (j) other, (k) flexibility and more.
+Although the main focus of this article has been situated around how to refer to the regulation of others' emotions (see above for multiple different terms), it is crucial to consider other terms used frequently in this research.
+These terms are (a) motivation, (b) goals, (c) processes, (d) tactics, (e) strategies, (f) actions, (g) target, (h) regulator, (i) self, (j) other, (k) flexibility, and more.
 Defining such terms, again, is crucial for the development of a coherent and consistent framework with which to examine the regulation of others' emotions.

-The Formalised Language Framework: A Delphi Study
+The Formalized Language Framework: A Delphi Study

-We suggest that an effective next step toward developing a unified language framework to help build unity within this research field could be to conduct a comprehensive Delphi Study.
-The aim of such a Delphi study would be to collaboratively define key terms with the purpose of developing a formalised language framework for extrinsic interpersonal emotion regulation.
+We suggest that an effective next step toward developing a unified language framework to help build unity within this research field could be to conduct a comprehensive Delphi study.
+The aim of such a Delphi study would be to collaboratively define key terms with the purpose of developing a formalized language framework for extrinsic interpersonal emotion regulation.
 A Delphi study systematically gathers and refines knowledge from a group of experts through a series of surveys with controlled feedback.
-It is a versatile method that has been applied to various fields from health services, economics, and technology research (Padel & Midmore, 2005), and can be adapted to different research needs such as idea generation, consensus building (Padel & Midmore, 2005) and the development of a formalised language framework (Caudle et al., 2017).
+It is a versatile method that has been applied to various fields from health services, economics, and technology research (Padel & Midmore, 2005) and can be adapted to different research needs such as idea generation, consensus building (Padel & Midmore, 2005), and the development of a formalized language framework (Caudle et al., 2017).
 The Delphi method is a structured approach ensuring anonymity among experts, iterative rounds of survey questions, and the aggregation of responses to reach a collective decision.
-The purpose of this approach is to minimise the impact of group dynamics and instead, encourage unbiased input building toward consensus.
+The purpose of this approach is to minimize the impact of group dynamics and, instead, encourage unbiased input building toward consensus.
 Overall, the Delphi method offers the field of extrinsic emotion regulation a systematic and rigorous approach to harnessing a wide range of expert opinions.

-A Delphi Study: Methodological Details.
+A Delphi Study: Methodological Details